Chin-ChihFeng/datasciencecoursera/README.md

 ## test-repo
-This is my first Git-Hub file for test.
+This is my first GitHub file for test.